ah0048/Tic-Tac-Toe-v2/README.md

 # Tic-Tac-Toe-web-game

 This is a Tic-Tac-Toe game with two modes: Computer Mode and Multiplayer Mode.
 In Computer Mode, you can choose between two difficulty levels.
-In Multiplayer Mode, you can play with friends or against random players.
+In Multiplayer Mode, you can play with friends or against random players. you can either install the game and run it locally or you can visit the game site here https://tic-tac-toe-game.myschoolproject.tech

 ## Features